aws/random-cut-forest-by-aws/README.md

 ## Build

-Build this package and run the full test suite by running
+Build the modules in this package and run the full test suite by running

 ```text
 mvn package